 In your manuscript, you can indicate where you want the material to appear in the article, for example, by writing ‘File1.csv here’.

 Reviewers will find CSV files associated with Interactive Plots in the supplementary material submitted with the manuscript.
-Editors and reviewers can use the Interactive Plots Authoring Tool to inspect Interactive Plot files during the review process.
+Editors and reviewers can use the Interactive Plots Preview Tool to inspect Interactive Plot files during the review process.